renatoasilva/com-money-transfer/README.md

 ./mvnw install
 ```

-#Standalone run
+# Run Application

-Using mvn
+* Using mvn

 ```
 ./mvnw exec:exec
 ```

-Or using the standard jar:
+* Or using the standard jar:

 ```
 ./mvnw package #generates the jar file